oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 ## Dataset

-This workshop uses two public sources:
+This workshop uses a public source:

 * A public dataset from the [US National Parks] (https://www.nps.gov/subjects/science/science-data.htm) web site.
 There are two tables, a PARKS table that describes the different National Parks, and a PARK_IMAGES table that has one or more images for each of the parks.
-* A [Sample Employee Handbook](https://www.501commons.org/resources/tools-and-best-practices/human-resources/sample-employee-handbook-national-council-of-nonprofits) from the National Council of Nonprofit Associations.
-This pdf will be used in the Retrieval Augmented Generation (RAG) lab.

 ## Tools